awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 | 172\.31\.0\.0/24 | vgw\-11223344556677889 \(propagated\) |
 | 172\.31\.0\.0/24 | igw\-12345678901234567 \(static\) |

 Only IP prefixes that are known to the virtual private gateway, whether through BGP advertisements or a static route entry, can receive traffic from your VPC\.
 The virtual private gateway does not route any other traffic destined outside of received BGP advertisements, static route entries, or its attached VPC CIDR\.
+Virtual private gateways do not support IPv6 traffic\.

 When a virtual private gateway receives routing information, it uses path selection to determine how to route traffic\.
 Longest prefix match applies\.
 If the prefixes are the same, then the virtual private gateway prioritizes routes as follows, from most preferred to least preferred:
 + BGP propagated routes from an AWS Direct Connect connection